 To enable people to see their way out a building safely when the normal lighting fails, emergency lighting allows a safe exit should mains power fail.
 Current legislation requires all occupied commercial buildings to have adequate escape lighting.
 This is normally required to operate automatically and must give illumination of a minimum of one lux during an emergency evacuation.

-Emergency lighting is divided into two categories:- emergency escape lighting and standby lighting.
+Emergency lighting products are divided into two categories:- emergency escape lighting and standby lighting.

 This is the part of an emergency lighting system that provides illumination specifically for the safety of people leaving a building.
 It is a requirement to have emergency escape lighting installed in a building under The Regulatory Reform (Fire Safety) Order 2005.